kirazero17/aws-fcj-workshop-tags/content/2-Managing-tags/2.1-Console/_index.md

 ### Managing individual resource tags

-1. Select the resource and choose the Tags tab, then choose Manage tags.
+1. Select the resource and choose the **Tags** tab, then choose **Manage tags**.

-1. Notice that the tags presented with the option to edit the Name tag are only the user-defined tags.
+1. Notice that the tags presented with the option to edit the **Name** tag are only the user-defined tags.

-1. Choose Add new tag.
+1. Choose **Add new tag**.

 1. Enter the key:value for the tag.
-In this case, enter environment:dev.
+In this case, enter `environment:dev`.

-1. Choose Add new tag again for each additional tag to add.
+1. Choose **Add new tag** again for each additional tag to add.
 When you are finished adding tags, choose Save.

 ![Add tag](../../images/2/1/002-vpc_new_tag.png)